ss2552/Guide_3DS/docs/installing-boot9strap-(super-skaterhax).md

 1. Wait for the page to fully load, then press (A) to dismiss the [popup](/images/screenshots/skaterhax/skater-popup.png)
 1. If your console displays:
     + **"The Homebrew Launcher" screen**: Continue to the next step
     + **A white "Error has occurred" message box**: The exploit failed due to random chance.
 Open System Settings, change the language to a different one (if possible), then retry this section.
-Be persistent; you may have to repeat this sequence up to ten times
+You may have to repeat this sequence up to ten times
         + On JPN/KOR region consoles, there is only one language setting.
 On those consoles, you should open System Settings, close it, then retry this section
-        + If the exploit is still unsuccessful after more than ten attempts, there may be a problem with your files or SD card.
-Ensure that you are **not** using WinRAR to extract files, as it is known to cause issues
+        + If the exploit is still unsuccessful after five attempts, there may be a problem with your files or prep work.
+Ensure that region and date/time are correct, and that you have been following this section **exactly**.
+If you used WinRAR to extract files to the SD card, re-extract the files using File Explorer or 7-zip instead
+        + If the exploit is still unsuccessful after ten attempts, follow [MSET9](installing-boot9strap-(mset9)) instead
     + **A black screen that says "An error has occurred"**: Your file placement is incorrect.
 Ensure that the super-skaterhax files are on the root of the SD card
     + **A yellow screen**: Homebrew Launcher failed to open due to random chance.
 Hold the POWER button until the console turns off, then retry this section
     + **[The word "Text"](/images/screenshots/skaterhax/skater-old3ds.png)**: You have an Old 3DS, where this exploit **does not work**.
 If this is the case, you should follow [MSET9](installing-boot9strap-(mset9)) instead